Physician Contract Restrictive Covenants

 Termination Without Cause

 When creating a contract, both parties should know what the terms are.
 If there is a duration clause in place, it’s common for either party to be able to renew with one another if they desire.
-And as long as you spell out your conditions within the duration clause.
-This can also prevent confusion about when their time will expire and how much notice must be given before termination of service takes effect.
+And as long as you spell out your conditions within the duration clause, it can also ensure clarity about when their time will expire and how much one must give notice before termination of service takes effect.

 For Cause Termination